prisma/prisma-examples/accelerate/astro-starter/README.md

 DATABASE_URL="__YOUR_ACCELERATE_CONNECTION_STRING__"

 # Database connection string (used for migrations by Prisma Migrate)
-DIRECT_DATABASE_URL="__YOUR_DATABASE_CONNECTION_STRING__"
+DIRECT_URL="__YOUR_DATABASE_CONNECTION_STRING__"

 ```

 Note that `__YOUR_DATABASE_CONNECTION_STRING__` and `__YOUR_ACCELERATE_CONNECTION_STRING__` are placeholder values that you need to replace with the values of your database and Accelerate connection strings.
 Notice that the Accelerate connection string has the following structure: `prisma://accelerate.prisma-data.net/?api_key=__YOUR_ACCELERATE_API_KEY__`.

-### 3. Run a migration to create the `Quotes` table and seed the database
+### 3. Run a migration to create the `Quote` table and seed the database

-The Prisma schema file contains a single `Quotes` model.
-You can map this model to the database and create the corresponding `Quotes` table using the following command:
+The Prisma schema file contains a single `Quote` model.
+You can map this model to the database and create the corresponding `Quote` table using the following command:

 ```
 npx prisma migrate dev --name init
 ```

-You now have an empty `Quotes` table in your database.
+You now have an empty `Quote` table in your database.
 Next, run the [seed script](./prisma/seed.ts) to create some sample records in the table:

 ```
 npx prisma db seed